Chapter 5 Reliability

 • In CTT, we assume that the traits measured are constant and the errors random.

-• Therefore, the mean of measurement errors for any individual (upon numerous repeated testings) would be ????.
+• Therefore, the mean of measurement errors for any individual (upon numerous repeated testing) would be zero.

 • That said, in CTT, the true score would be equal to the mean of the observed scores over an indefinite number of repeated measures.